 Part of the Missouri River Plateau, the Badlands of North Dakota were formed by thousands of small streams working their way through hundreds of feet of sediment over millions of years.
 The trail takes us across the grasslands on top of the mesas and then dips and dives in and out of the canyons.

 Because we've been guiding this trail since its creation we've been able to watch the trail evolve from a rugged new adventure route to a well worn singletrack, thanks to thousands of knobby tires.
-Singletrack experience is necessary to have fun out there, in addition to an adventurous attitude and a willingness to explore new territory.
+Singletrack mountain biking experience is necessary to have fun out there, in addition to an adventurous attitude and a willingness to explore new territory.
 Need more details?
 Give us a call at 800-845-2453.

 After meeting in Bismarck, we will shuttle west and north to the heart of the North Dakota Badlands.
 Here we will unload our bikes and ride a short doubletrack before we hit the Maah Daah Hey Trail.
 China Wall is our initiation to the trail’s exposure as it cuts through the colorful slopes of the badlands.
 A sweeping downhill and a couple of tight switchbacks deliver us to our lunch spot.
 The name of the trail comes from a Mandan Indian phrase that means “an area that has been or will be around for a long time,” and it has also been interpreted to mean “grandfather” in the Mandan language.
 The trail is marked with large posts emblazoned with a turtle, symbolizing firm determination, steadfastness, patience, long life and fortitude—all good qualities that will come in handy along the way.
 We’ll continue riding through intermittent sections of grasslands and exposed rock formations as we make our way up and over the short but challenging climbs.
 We’ll camp tonight on a beautiful grassy knoll.
 TOTAL MILEAGE: 14 miles